AhmedEzio47/dose_calculator_for_vets/PRIVACYPOLICY.md

 We do not use automated decision-making.

 ## Embedded content from other websites
-The user may choose to donate to us using a PayPal link in the drawer, the user may also choose to review our app using a link to the PlayStore page in the drawer
+The user may choose to donate to us using a PayPal link in the app drawer, the user may also choose to review our app using a link to the PlayStore page in the app drawer